Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

      KSDFT=T:GGA_X_PBE           * A Libxc functional name, can be used for MC-PDFT calculations.

+  However, the following syntax should not be used.

   ::

      KSDFT=T: 2                  * two components with their weights, CANNOT be used for MC-PDFT calculations.